absmach/magistrala-docs/docs/provision.md

 `[bootstrap.content]` will be marshalled and saved into `content` field in bootstrap configs when request to `/mappings` is made, `content` field from bootstrap config is used to create `Agent` and `Export` configuration files upon `Agent` fetching bootstrap configuration.

 ### Authentication

 In order to create necessary entities provision service needs to authenticate against Mainflux.
-To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users` or `/keys` endpoint of [auth][auth].
+To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Mainflux user and password or as API token (that can be issued on `/users/tokens/issue` endpoint of [users service][users].

 Additionally, users or API token can be passed in Authorization header, this authentication takes precedence over others.